voxel51/fiftyone/docs/source/teams/roles_and_permissions.rst

 .. note::

-   Default access level only applies to Members.
+   Implicit access level only applies to Members.
 Guests and Collaborators must be granted :ref:`specific access <teams-specific-access>` to datasets.

 .. _teams-specific-access: